 Design and workmanship

-When it comes to design, the Mi Mix is second to none - you might think - but that's not true.
-Only a few years ago Sharp published with the Aquos Crystal and Aquos Xx models similar concept smartphones that come very close to the design.
+In terms of design, the Mi Mix is unparalleled - you might think - but that's not entirely true.
+Only a few years ago, Sharp published with the Aquos Crystal and Aquos Xx models similar concept smartphones that come very close to the design.
 The borderless Sharp models could not enforce and otherwise the devices were mainly intended for the Japanese market.

 All-ceramic housing with advantages and disadvantages